Old and new unite in this century-old historic timber warehouse to be topped with a four-storey mass timber addition of modern commercial offices.

 A unique addition that takes advantage of mass timber’s lightweight characteristics

 The rehabilitation and addition will extend the useful life of the century-old warehouse constructed with heavy timber post, beam, and decking in combination with load-bearing masonry.
-Contemporary mass timber technologies will provide a vertical addition that complements the original structural system, with the use of cross-laminated timber (CLT) and nail-laminated timber (DLT) systems.
+Contemporary mass timber technologies will provide a vertical addition that complements the original structural system, with the use of cross-laminated timber (CLT) and nail-laminated timber (NLT) systems.
 The sufficiently lighter-weight mass timber hybrid system is well suited for such urban densification and infill design strategies.

 The project sensitively preserves, adapts, and expands on a local heritage building, while averting the carbon emissions of any future demolition.
 The project is a useful case study for developers and engineers looking for ways to minimize the additional load of new construction on top of existing structures.
 It’s an approach that can reduce the costs associated with upgrading existing buildings to support additional storeys, particularly heritage buildings requiring rehabilitation.